 In 2008, Phoenix Group Homes rebranded as Phoenix Homes Colchester (PHC), with both Phoenix Group Homes and 9 Oxford Road Alcohol Project forming its main areas of work.

 Over the years, both projects have changed and adapted their working practices.
-On the housing front, we continue to provide accommodation to people with mental health and/or learning disabilities.
+On the housing front, we continue to provide accommodation to people with mental health and/or mild learning disabilities.
 However, it is no longer just about having somewhere to live, but also about putting support in place to allow clients to move on with their lives and to achieve as independent a life as possible.